will-wow/natural-language-commander/README.md

 An _intent_ is a collection of utterances, slots, and a callback that collectively describe a single conceptual command, like "add an item to my todo list."

-### Questions

-A _question_ is a named question you can register.
-When you later ask the question, NLC will handle asking the user and validating their answer.

 ### Utterances